Fast Training Dataset Attribution via In-Context Learning: Experiments

+We applied attribution metrics to assess the effectiveness of machine unlearning methods.
+As shown in Table \ref{tab:unlearning_attribution}, three unlearning methods: Gradient Ascent \citep{golatkar2020eternal, liu2024model}, Fine-tuning with Random Labels \citep{golatkar2020eternal}, and Unlearning with Adversarial Samples \citep{cha2024learning} were evaluated based on their ability to reduce the influence of the Olympic2024 dataset on Bloomz and Phi-3 models.

+The results indicate that Unlearning with Adversarial Samples consistently outperforms the other methods, achieving the highest reduction in attribution values for both SCM and CMF metrics.
+The ability of this method to target specific data points for unlearning is reflected in the reduced values for \(\frac{\pi_{\text{Olympic}}}{1-\pi_{\text{Base}}}\).
+In contrast, Gradient Ascent and Fine-tuning with Random Labels achieve moderate reductions, with Gradient Ascent slightly outperforming Random Labels in most cases.

 \paragraph{Runtime Comparison} The CMF algorithm is faster than the SCM algorithm as it requires fewer queries with shorter context sizes.
-Utilizing an AWS EC2 G6 instance (g6.16xlarge), the total runtime for CMF, involving 7 runs, ranges from 77 to 94 minutes for all LLMs.
+Using an AWS EC2 G6 instance (g6.16xlarge), the total runtime for CMF, involving 7 runs, ranges from 77 to 94 minutes for all LLMs.
 In contrast, the SCM method, which requires \(2^5\) runs, results in a total runtime of 352 to 384 minutes.
-Both algorithms' runtimes are dominated by the RAG search time.
-This substantial reduction in runtime demonstrates the efficiency of the CMF method, making it more suitable for scenarios demanding both accuracy and computational efficiency.
+The runtimes of both algorithms are dominated by the RAG search time.
+This substantial reduction in run-time demonstrates the efficiency of the CMF method, making it more suitable for scenarios demanding both accuracy and computational efficiency.

-For TRAK, the runtime is significantly higher due to its high memory requirements.
-TRAK requires about 20 GB of GPU memory for a model with 1 million parameters.
-Scaling this to larger models, TRAK's memory requirements become impractical for large LLMs with modest computing resources.
-Running TRAK on our LLMs would necessitate approximately 600 GB of GPU memory and significantly more computational time, making CMF and SCM more feasible for our use case.
+For Trak, the runtime is significantly higher due to its high memory requirements.
+Trak requires about 20 GB of GPU memory for a model with 1 million parameters.
+Scaling this to larger models, Trak's memory requirements become impractical for large LLMs with modest computing resources.
+Running Trak on our LLMs would necessitate approximately 600 GB of GPU memory and significantly more computational time, making CMF and SCM more feasible for our use case.